How spin files are created

 - Numerals do not exceed the value 1024.

-Spin files are created with the file extension
+Spin files are created with the file extension .spin, for example:

 The .spin file name is determined from either the folder or file name: